mlikhitha33-ship-it/ercot-price-forecasting/README.md

 ![LSTM Forecasts](lstm_24h_forecasts.png)

-The forecast tracks the general shape of the day — it picks up peaks and valleys — but runs consistently above actual prices.
+The forecast tracks the general shape of the day - It picks up peaks and valleys — but runs consistently above actual prices.
 This upward bias comes from the training period (2019-2023) containing higher average prices, particularly the elevated 2022-2023 years, relative to the test set (2025-2026).
 The model learned a price level that does not match where the market settled in the test years.

 ---